AndrewJVella/GreatMyriadScale/README.md

 ## Footnotes and (Additional) Trivia
 * In the Great Myriad Scale "hecto" refers to 6, as in the ordinal "hektos", but "hecto" can also refer to one hundred, as in "hectogon".
 To prevent confusion, "Hecaton" is used in place of "hecto", where it would refer to one hundred.
 Thus "hectiad" is a myriad to the sixth and "hecatoniad" is a myriad to the one hundredth.
+"Hendecatos" and "Dodecatos" (for 11 and 12) produce similar edge cases, and so, are unused.
 Greco-English linguistics is difficult.
 Nomenclature for this scale is (inexpertly) chosen for readability to a contemporary English speaker.
 * An apeirogon has an infinite number of sides; "apeiro" gives the Great Myriad Scale the "Apeiriad" and the "Apeiron Myriad"
 * Archimedes' largest Sand Number (the largest described in The Sand Reckoner) is equal to 10^(8 * 10^16), or a "Tesseron Deuteriad".
 * "Cola's Enumeration" and the "Ordinal Myriad Scale" are previous attempts to enumerate large numbers, using the Conway Wechsler system, Greek ordinals, and hyperoperations.
 Ultimately, it is important that each name for a large number is based on the names of smaller numbers, rather than operations or notations.
 The numbers between "novel numbers", or "milestone numbers", also need to be nameable.